goravel/docs/testing/getting-started.md

 ### Running Seeders

 If you would like to use [database seeders](../orm/seeding.md) to populate your database during a feature test, you may invoke the `Seed` method.
 By default, the `Seed` method will execute the `DatabaseSeeder`, which should execute all of your other seeders.
-Alternatively, you pass a specific seeder struct to the `Seed` method:
+Alternatively, you can pass a specific seeder struct to the `Seed` method:

 ```go
 package feature